medkit-lib/medkit/docs/index.md

-# medkit
+# Overview

 `medkit` is a Python library which facilitates **extraction of features** from various modalities of patient data, including text and audio for now -- relational, image, genetic, and others will follow soon.

-To this end, medkit enables composition of pipelines with multiple modules, developed by us, yourself or others.
+To this end, `medkit` enables composition of pipelines with multiple modules, developed by us, yourself or others.

 `medkit` places a strong emphasis on **non-destructive operations**,